Skip to main content

 Get Expert Recommendations

-Essential Tips for Your Chobe National Park Safari
+Essential Tips for Chobe National Park

 Chobe is accessible by road from Kasane — no bush flights needed (more affordable than most Botswana parks).